 “Did you not tell me, Caroline, that Miss Eliza was quite delighted with Mr. Wickham during the Netherfield Ball?
 I do wish she could hold off the stiff competition and snare him.
 Then your Mr. Darcy shall forget all about her fine eyes.”
 Her cheers had the effect of turning the two men’s faces bright red and their feet immobile.

-Mr. Bingley took a big gulp of air and then dashed into the living room to confront his sisters, while Mr. Darcy walked out of Governor Square with fire in his eyes.
+Mr. Bingley took a big gulp of air and then dashed into the living room to confront his sisters, while Mr. Darcy walked out of Grosvenor Square with fire in his eyes.